ehrenbrav/nestcamDIY/README.md

 - If you are using the Waveshare camera, you additionally need to connect a wire to control the IR filter.
 -- If you are making your own JST connectors, cut a piece of orange wire long enough to reach from the camera to the Pi header pins.
 Strip both ends.
 Thread one end through the "GPIO" hole in the Waveshare camera, so that the wire comes out of the front of the board, on the same side as the camera.
 Solder this to the board.
 Connect a female socket to the other end and attach to Pin 18 of the Pi.
 -- If you are using pre-made jumper wires, put the pin of an orange wire through the "GPIO" hole in the Waveshare board so that the wire comes out of the front (camera-side) of the board.
 Solder this to the board.
 Connect the other end to Pin 18 of the Pi.
+- Finally, if you are using the Waveshare camera, be sure to make the software change indicated below in the "Waveshare IMX462 Configuration Change" section below.

 ### 3.2 Boot the Pi